 Many generous deals were cut to make the Centennial Trail a reality.
 The Washington State Parks and Recreation Commission recently had declared a significant part of its Spokane County land holdings as surplus for park purposes.
 This land was received in trade by the Inland Empire Paper Company for their valley riverfront property.
 Then, of course, there was the matter of how to pay for miles of Trail construction.
 A $7.5 million federal matching grant was quickly appropriated.
 Other mutually beneficial arrangements were made, such as AT&T’s laying of fiber-optic cable along portions of the Trail’s desired path.
 This coordinated approach provided much-needed land preparation for the Centennial Trail.
 With the cooperation of the entire community, roughly 30 miles of safely separated trail were completed by 1992.

 As the trail construction boom reached its end, the steering committee came up with the concept of the “Friends of the Centennial Trail.”
 In 1991, Friends of the Centennial Trail became a 501 (c)(3) non-profit Washington corporation, dedicated to the ongoing support of the public sector for the development, operation, maintenance, and enhancement of the Spokane River Centennial Trail.
-The Trail is administered by the Washington State Parks and Recreation Commission, and is maintained through the provisions of a Cooperative Agreement among the commission and the city and county parks departments.
+The organization operates independently and is fund solely through charitable contributions from individuals and sponsors.
+The Spokane River Centennial Trail is administered by the Washington State Parks and Recreation Commission, and is maintained through the provisions of a Cooperative Agreement among the commission, City of Spokane, Spokane Valley, Liberty Lake and Spokane County Park and Recreation Departments.
 A Coordinating Council comprising members of state, city, and county parks representatives, as well as a member of the Friends of the Centennial Trail, are responsible for implementation of the Cooperative Agreement.